UOdsci/dsci345/pages/syllabus.md

 understanding of what we are doing when we make predictions using data.
 The course covers
-both tools for modeling randomness and calculating properties of those models, and the process of estimating quantities from randomly generated data.
+both tools for modeling randomness and calculating properties of those models, and the process of estimating quantities from data.
 An important thread throughout the course is on *simulating data*: being able to construct and simulate from sophisticated models for random data generation.